Libertree/libertree/specification.md

 A requester would use the POOL-DELETE command to request that a remote server delete its copy of a pool that originated at the requester.
-This could be done either when a pool is actually delete, or when it is merely unsprung.
+This could be done either when a pool is actually deleted, or when it is merely unsprung.

 Responders MAY return a "NOT FOUND" code to indicate that it has no record of the given post.